 Certificate of Performed Services Acceptance approved by the Principal in two originals and two copies (the format of the certificate is specified in Appendix No.15).

-8.1.2 Payments for the Contractor for Services on Technical and Engineering Support based on the principal’s Work order stipulated in the paragraph No. 3.3 shall be effected by the Principal against the following documents and procedure as per Appendix No.11:

-Signed commercial invoice in two originals and two copies.

-Certificate of Rendered Services approved by the Principal in two originals and two copies (the format of such certificate is specified in Appendix No.15).

 All bank charges related to the present Contract incurred in Iran shall be covered by the Principal and outside of Iran shall be borne by the Contractor.

-The Services rendered by the Contractor’s permanent specialists on technical support of operation, maintenance and repair, as well as services on assistance to TAVANA Co company and technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation shall be paid in amount 90% of each payment sum.
 10% (ten percent) of each Contractor's invoices shall be deducted by the Principal as retention for good performance guaranty and will be released as follows:

-50% (fifty percent) of the retained retention money of the Contractor invoices on the Technical Support of Operation as well as on Technical Support of Maintenance and Repair performed by the Contractor’s permanent specialist as described in the Paragraph 3.2 shall be released within 45 days after elapse of a period of 1 month 6 months from the completion date of the Services rendered by the Contractor against submission of the approved Certificate on Release of Retention by the Principal in accordance with Appendix No.9 along with the Contractor’s invoice.
+50% (fifty percent) of the retained retention money of the Contractor invoices on the Technical Support performed by the Contractor’s permanent specialist as described in the Paragraph 3.2 shall be released within 45 days after elapse of a period of 1 month 6 months from the completion date of the Services rendered by the Contractor against submission of the approved Certificate on Release of Retention by the Principal in accordance with Appendix No.9 along with the Contractor’s invoice.

 The remaining 50% (fifty percent) out of the said 10% retention shall be released not later than 45 days after successful completion of rendered services at the end of reporting year of the present Contract on the basis of issuance of relevant Contractor's invoice and confirming Certificate on Release of Retention by the Principal in accordance with Appendix No.9.

-Retained retention for the performed Services on Technical and Engineering Support provided by the Contractor based on the Principal’s Work orders The Services rendered by the Contractor’s specialists on technical and engineering support as per the Principal’s Applications shall paid in amount 90% of each payment sum.
-10% (ten percent) of each Contractor's invoices shall be deducted as retention for good performance guaranty and will be released within 45 days at the end of guaranty period, against submission of the approved Certificate on Release of Retention by the Principal, together with the Contractor's invoice.
+The Services rendered by the Contractor for the computer’s codes or softwares as per the Principal’s Applications shall paid in amount 90% of each invoiceand 10% (ten percent) of each Contractor's invoices shall be deducted as retention for good performance guaranty.
+The retention money will be released within 45 days at the end of guaranty period, against submission of the Certificate on Release of Retention by the Contractor to the Principal for approval together with the Contractor's invoice.

-The Services rendered by the Contractor’s specialists during short-term sending, urgent sending, during unplanned/emergency repairs performance, services rendered in RF at the Principal’s personnel sending shall be paid in amount 100% of each payment sum without retention for good performance guaranty.

 For performance control of the works performed by the Contractor’s specialist involved in Technical Support of Operation, the Contractor’s specialist salary will consist of two parts: one part is fixed and amounts to 60% of the monthly payment, and the second part is variable and amounts to 40% of the monthly payment respectively.